nespresso/ntaf/Readme.md

 ## Integrating NTAF to Your Project

 ### Prerequisites
-1. Install Node.js v4.4.7 or greater (make sure npm comes with it).
+* Install Node.js v6.10.3 or greater.

 ### Adding NTAF Package and Configuration to Your Project
 1. Create a new folder <AUTOMATED_TESTS> in your project to host your automated tests.